anerv/cycling_data_quality/README.md

 # BikeDNA: Bicycle Infrastructure Data & Network Assessment

-This is the repository of BikeDN, a tool for assessing the quality of [OpenStreetMap (OSM)](https://www.openstreetmap.org/) and other bicycle infrastructure data sets in a reproducible way.
+This is the repository of BikeDNA, a tool for assessing the quality of [OpenStreetMap (OSM)](https://www.openstreetmap.org/) and other bicycle infrastructure data sets in a reproducible way.
 It provides planners, researchers, data maintainers, cycling advocates, and others who work with bicycle networks a detailed, informed overview of data quality in a given area.

 <details><summary>Background</summary>